LeidenUniversityLibrary/islandora_prepare_ingest/HOWTO.md

 After successfully checking a workflow, the workflow can be tested.
 If you did not fill out al the fields in the step configurations (which is good when you make a general workflow), you can fill in some test values in those fields.
 Preferably, these values are all constants that you should fill out with a specific value.
 Remember that although it is a test, the values should be correct.
 For example if you have to fill out a directory path, you should provide a valid path that exists on the server and that contains files of the type the workflow step expects.
 While testing the files will only be read.
 Any manipulation of files will only be done in memory, so no files will be changes, removed or added for real.
 After filling out the missing values, you can test the workflow.
 If the test completes successfully, make sure to check the output of every step.
-If a step manipulates the key-value pairs of items, the items are shown for that step.
+If a step manipulates the key-value pairs of items, the items are shown.
 If a step alters the file system, the files are listed.

 ## Making an active workflow